rayna3000/bookcreator-candidate-test-be/README.md

 ```
 gcloud auth application-default login
 ```
 - Then, [set up a Firestore database for your project following this guide](https://cloud.google.com/firestore/docs/create-database-server-client-library).
-The authentication step from earlier should be enough to connect to your database if you are using Linux or Mac (see the file `utils/dbConnection.js`).
+The authentication step from earlier should be enough to authenticate to your database.

 ### Running
 To run the local server, simply: